section-engineering-education/engineering-education/articles/container-components-in-react/index.md

 The term “Container components” was used by [Dan Abramov](https://overreacted.io/) when he was buttressing on the concept of separation of concerns in a React Application.

+> A container component is always responsible for how things work in a component. -- Dan Abramov

-When we think of the word "container".
-What pops up first as an ideal representation of the word is an entity or material that stores and or hold contents.
-The type of content that such container holds can vary.
+When we think of the word "container"; The first thing that pops up in our mind is the ideal representation of the word; which is an entity or material that stores and or hold contents.
+The type of content such a container holds may vary.

-The same thing goes for a "container compponent" in React.
-A container components can be primarily referred to as the parent elements of other components in a React app.
-They serve as a bridge between the normal components that render UI alone and the logic that makes them (the UI components) interactive.
+The same thing goes for a **"container compponent"** in React.
+Container components can be primarily referred to as the parent elements of other components in a React app.
+They serve as a bridge between the normal components that render the UI and the logic that makes the UI components interactive and dynamic.

 The most common function of a container component is to obtain data.
 Obtaining data doesn’t mean the traditional way of fetching data from an API’s endpoint, it also has to do with the logic of a React component.
 Once the process of executing the logic or obtaining data in the component is complete.
 It renders the corresponding component.

-The component that gets rendered represents the user interface or layout of the app.

-> A container component is always responsible for how things work in a component. -- Dan Abramov

 Sometimes, the container component can perform two functions (i.e. to render UI and hold logic).